neondatabase/website/content/docs/guides/neon-authorize.md

 });
 ```

 This policy enforces that a user can only view their own `todos`.
-The function `auth.user_id()` retrieves the user's ID from the **JWT** provided by the authentication provider.
-Here's how the process works:
+Here's how each component works together.

 ### The role of the Neon Proxy

-When a request is made, the **Neon Proxy** validates the JWT by checking its signature and expiration.
-Once validated, the Neon Proxy extracts the user id from the JWT’s claims and forwards it to the database.
+When a request is made, the Neon Proxy validates the JWT by checking its signature and expiration date against the public keys.
+Once validated, the Neon Proxy extracts the `user_id` from the JWT's claims and forwards it to the database session, making it available within Postgres.

 ### How the `pg_session_jwt` extension works

-The **pg_session_jwt** extension makes the extracted user id accessible within your SQL queries and RLS policies:
+The **pg_session_jwt** extension makes the extracted user ID accessible within your SQL queries and RLS policies:

 ```typescript
 using: sql`(select auth.user_id() = user_id)`,
 ```

-* `auth.user_id()`: This function, provided by `pg_session_jwt`, retrieves the authenticated user’s ID from the JWT.
+* `auth.user_id()`: This function, provided by `pg_session_jwt`, retrieves the authenticated user's ID from the JWT.
-* `user_id`: This refers to the `user_id` column in the `todos` table, representing the user who owns that particular todo entry.
+* `user_id`: This refers to the `user_id` column in the `todos` table, representing the owner of each to-do item.

-The RLS policy compares the user_id from the JWT (auth.user_id()) with the user_id in the todos table.
+The RLS policy compares the `user_id` from the JWT with the `user_id` in the todos table.
 If they match, the user is allowed to view their own todos; if not, access is denied.

 ## When to rely on RLS

 For early-stage applications, **RLS** might be all the security you need to scale your project.
 For more mature applications, where larger development teams are involved, RLS can act as a backstop or final guarantee.
-Even if other security layers fail — for example, a front-end component exposes access to a part of your app that it shouldn’t, or your backend misapplies authorization — RLS ensures that unauthorized users will not be able to interact with your data.
+Even if other security layers fail — for example, a front-end component exposes access to a part of your app that it shouldn't, or your backend misapplies authorization — RLS ensures that unauthorized users will not be able to interact with your data.
 The exposed action will fail, protecting your sensitive database-backed resources.

 ## Sample applications